-The implementation of actions within Goal 2, specifically Actions 2.1, 2.2, 2.7, and 2.9, have furthered the District's efforts to achieve the goal of increasing students' social-emotional wellness through increased access to social-emotional and behavioral supports at school.
+The implementation of actions within Goal 2 have furthered the District's efforts to achieve the goal of increasing students' social-emotional wellness through increased access to social-emotional and behavioral supports at school.
 California Healthy Kids Survey (CHKS) survey data, attendance data, and suspension/behavior data are the primary mechanism to track student wellness.
-RUSD anticipates it will take multiple years of implementation to see positive impact/change on these indicators.
 Key examples of progress include:

-- The percentage of parents/guardians who indicated their student feels safe at school on the LCAP survey increased by 5.7%. - The percentage of students receiving one or more suspensions decreased significantly from 2019-20 to 2020-21 for all students and the majority of numerically significant student groups (Note: RUSD began in-person instruction in September 2020) - The percentage of elementary school staff who responded "my school/department has a well-functioning MTSS in the area of Social-Emotional/Wellness" on the LCAP survey increased by 9%.
+- The percentage of parents/guardians who indicated their student feels safe at school on the LCAP survey increased by 5.7%. - The percentage of students receiving one or more suspension decreased significantly from 2019-20 to 2020-21 for all students and the majority of numerically significant student groups (Note: RUSD began in-person instruction in September 2020) - The percentage of elementary school staff who responded "my school/department has a well-functioning MTSS in the area of Social-Emotional/Wellness" on the LCAP survey increase by 9%.